 P-6 Farms offers one of the best fall outings in Texas for your family.
 You can stop and smell the flowers in their sunflower fields, pick out a pumpkin in their pumpkin patch, go on a wheel barrow race, or enjoy The Cyclone roller coaster.

 But I know what you really want!
 The P-6 Corn Maze offers all of the challenges you’ve come to expect from a maze.
-In 2019, they carved a design to celebrate the 50th anniversary of the moon landing so make sure to visit in 2020 to see what amazing new design they’ve carved out this year.
-They’re open from September 26 to November 8.
+In 2019, they carved a design to celebrate the 50th anniversary of the moon landing so make sure to visit in 2021 to see what amazing new design they’ve carved out this year.
+They’re open Saturdays and Sundays through November 7.

 10. Hall’s Pumpkin Farm and Corn Maze, Grapevine